Immigrated urn models - asymptotic properties and applications: The immigrated urn model

+\vglue 0.1in Corollary \ref{gdl} and Theorem \ref{theorem4.1} are useful for deriving the asymptotic variance.
+We will illustrate this idea by introducing several interesting examples in the next section.

-\begin{remark} In Theorem \ref{theorem4.1}, we assume that the parameter $d_k$ is a one-dimensional parameter that corresponds to treatment $k$ for simplicity of notation.
-The results can be rewritten to a vector parameter $d_k$ without any further assumptions. \end{remark}
+\begin{remark} In Theorem \ref{theorem4.1}, for simplicity of notation we assume that the parameter $d_k$ is a one-dimensional parameter that corresponds to treatment $k$.
+The theorem is still valid if reformulated using a vector parameter $d_k$, without extra assumptions. \end{remark}

+Finally, we consider the case when $\bm H\bm 1^{\prime}=\bm 1^{\prime}$.
+The following theorem, with proof given in the appendix, can be used to yield the consistency property of the allocation proportion.
+However, it is still unknown whether $\bm N_n$ is asymptotically normal. \begin{theorem} Suppose that Assumptions \ref{Asp0} and \ref{Asp2} are satisfied, and $\bm H\bm 1^{\prime}=\bm 1^{\prime}$, $Z_{0,0}>0$.
+Suppose further that $1$ is a single eigenvalue of $\bm H$.
+Then

+where $\bm v$ is the left eigenvalue vector of $\bm H$ that corresponds to the eigenvalue $1$ and satisfies $v_1+\cdots+v_K=1$. \end{theorem}

+These theorems and corollaries are related to the sample allocation proportion $\bm N_n/n$.
+Regarding the estimator $\hat{\bm\theta}_n$, we have the following theorem. \begin{theorem} Suppose that the assumptions in Theorem \ref{theoremGPU} or \ref{th3} or \ref{th4} are satisfied.
+We have